How to Structure Long-Form Content for Featured Snippets (2026 Guide)

 Step-by-step guide HowTo List snippets

-Recipe/instructions Recipe Recipe rich results
+Recipe or instructions Recipe Recipe rich results

 Q&A section FAQPage FAQ snippets + PAA